Laws of Intestacy in Virginia

 Estate Administration with No Descendants

 It is possible that the assets of an estate will escheat to the Commonwealth of Virginia in the event that there are no lineal heirs or there are no heirs to be found or no descendants to be found.
-In Virginia, in the event there is neither maternal or paternal kindred, then the whole estate will descend and pass to the kindred of the decedent’s most recent spouse if any provided that the decedent and the spouse were married at the time of the spouse’s death.
+In NoVa, in the event there is neither maternal or paternal kindred, then the whole estate will descend and pass to the kindred of the decedent’s most recent spouse if any provided that the decedent and the spouse were married at the time of the spouse’s death.
 If there is no other heir of the decedent’s real estate or decedent’s estate then it is subject to escheat to the Commonwealth.

 The laws of intestacy are default laws.
 They often do not express a decedent’s wishes for the distribution of their assets at death.
 Expressing your wishes can be best accomplished in estate planning long before someone passes away.
 Although the Commonwealth does provide a default set of laws, they are likely not what an individual may have wanted at death.